elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - **Rule Management Filters** - `GET /rules/_rule_management_filters` (Internal):

 This endpoint currently depends on rules `alert.attributes.params.immutable` to fetch number of custom rules and number of prebuilt rules.
-We need to adapt its logic to rely on new `alert.attributes.params.external_source` field, with fallback to the original, for backwards compatibility.
+We need to adapt its logic to rely on new `alert.attributes.params.rule_source` field, with fallback to the original, for backwards compatibility.

 Specifically, the endpoint handler uses the [`findRules` utility](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/logic/search/find_rules.ts) to fetch rules based on their `immutable` param.

-This needs to be changed so that we rely on the `external_source` param, but fallback to `immutable` if that parameter doesn't exist - i.e., in the case of non-migrated-on-write rules.
+This needs to be changed so that we rely on the `rule_source.type` param, but fallback to `immutable` if that parameter doesn't exist - i.e., in the case of non-migrated-on-write rules.
 We need to modify the KQL queries in a similar way to the already described in the section `KQL filters and the convertRulesFilterToKQL`.

 We need to modify the `x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/api/rules/filters/route.ts` file; specifically the `fetchRulesCount` function, which contains the KQL query filters that should be updated.